Skip to content

 # List PVCs

-kubectl get pvc -n netapp-connector
+kubectl get pvc -n netapp-neo

 # Delete PostgreSQL PVC (this will delete all database data)

-kubectl delete pvc data-neodb-0 -n netapp-connector
+kubectl delete pvc data-neo-postgres-0 -n netapp-neo

 NOTE